Filipo-Dev/chat-app/README.md

-This Project was bootstrapt with Create React App
-# chat-app
-Web chat app developed mainly by React

-Below you will find some information on how to perform common tasks.

-his project was bootstrapped with Create React App.
+This project was bootstrapped with Create React App.

 Available Scripts
 In the project directory, you can run: